 I was having dinner with a mum friend the other night, and we were talking about hypnobirthing classes.
 She was telling me how she went to ALL the classes when pregnant with her firstborn.

-She said she’d hoped for a natural birth and had religiously practiced birthing techniques at home – only to end up having an emergency cesarean (and delivering a beautiful, healthy baby girl, mind you!)
+She said she’d hoped for a natural birth and had religiously practiced birthing techniques at home – only to end up having an emergency caesarean (and delivering a beautiful, healthy baby girl, hooray!).

 She didn’t bother with any birth classes when pregnant the second time around, however.
 She had a toddler in tow and was now of the opinion that “whatever we will be, will be”.
 Do you know what?
-She ended up having the natural birth she wanted for her first!
+She ended up having the natural birth she always wanted but missed out on for her first.

 All this chatter made me think about some of the other first-time-mum things we abandoned the second time around.
 For instance …

 My parent’s group was my lifeline with my first baby.
 Every question I had about caring for this brand new squidgy life was answered by my fellow mums in the trenches.

 As we drifted back to work a year later, a few of us kept in touch.
 But when the next round of babies came along, I don’t think any of us bothered finding another group.
 It was easier to just hang out with each other with our toddlers and bubs – even if it was mostly online these days, because BUSY.